-- (1) Acquisition of land and buildings; - (2) Building construction; - (3) Making improvements to land and buildings, including (a) expanding, reconstructing, rehabilitating, remodeling, renovating, enlarging, modernizing, equipping, and furnishing buildings and structures, including leasehold improvements, and (b) site preparation, including wetland mitigation. - (4) Planning or determining feasibility or practicability; - (5) Indemnity or surety bonds and premiums on insurance; - (6) Remediation, in compliance with state and federal environmental protection laws, of environmentally contaminated property on which hazardous substances exist under conditions that have caused or would likely cause the property to be identified as contaminated by the Ohio Environmental Protection Agency or the United States Environmental Protection Agency;
+- (1) Acquisition of land and buildings;

+- (2) Building construction;

+- (3) Making improvements to land and buildings, including (a) expanding, remodeling, renovating, and modernizing buildings and structures, including leasehold improvements, and (b) site preparation, including wetland mitigation.

-(7) Infrastructure improvements, including (a) demolition of buildings and other structures, (b) installation or relocation of water, storm water and sanitary sewer lines, water and waste water treatment facilities, pump stations, and water storage mechanisms and other similar equipment or facilities, (c) construction of roads, bridges, traffic control devices, and parking lots and facilities, (d) construction of utility infrastructure such as natural gas, electric, and telecommunications, including broadband and hookups, (e) water and railway access improvements, (f) costs of professional services.
-Howable costs does not, however, include administrative costs assessed by or fees paid to the recipient of a grant.
+- (4) Remediation, in compliance with state and federal environmental protection laws, of environmentally contaminated property on which hazardous substances exist under conditions that have caused or would likely cause the property to be identified as contaminated by the Ohio Environmental Protection Agency or the United States Environmental Protection Agency; - (5) Infrastructure improvements, including (a) demolition of buildings and other structures, (b) installation or relocation of water, storm water and sanitary sewer lines, water and waste water treatment facilities, pump stations, and water storage mechanisms and other similar equipment or facilities, (c) construction of roads, bridges, traffic control devices, and parking lots and facilities, (d) construction of utility infrastructure such as natural gas, electric, and telecommunications, including broadband and hookups, (e) water and railway access improvements, (f) costs of professional services.5 "Allowable costs" does not, however, include administrative costs assessed by or fees paid to the recipient of a grant.